 Day -1: June 27

 We disassembled and packaged the robot, mounting frame, controller, items and the two computers.
-It was 450lbs between 4 of us.
-We had decided to take the robot as a check-in luggage instead of shipping it before as it would buy us more development time.
+It was 450lbs between the four of us.
+We had decided to take the robot as a checked-in luggage instead of shipping it before as it would buy us more development time.

 Day 0: June 28